The conic geometry of rectangles inscribed in lines

-Moreover, if a pair of generating lines for ${\mathcal{S}}$ is not an orthogonal pair, then Theorem~\ref{cone 1} implies that $A \ne I$ and hence ${\mathcal{S}}$ is not a unit cone.
-Conversely, if a pair of generating lines is orthogonal, then Theorem~\ref{cone 1} implies that $A = I$, so that ${\mathcal{S}}$ is the unit cone.
+(2) By Proposition~\ref{ugh}, $(A,{\bf a})$ is a unit cone if and only if $A=I$.
+Moreover, if a pair of defining lines for ${\mathcal{S}}$ is not an orthogonal pair, then Theorem~\ref{cone 1} implies that $A \ne I$ and hence ${\mathcal{S}}$ is not a unit cone.
+Conversely, if a pair of defining lines is orthogonal, then Theorem~\ref{cone 1} implies that $A = I$, so that ${\mathcal{S}}$ is the unit cone.